aaronms1/nft-simple-fw/README.md

 ## Usage

-- Assign interface groups via systemd-networkd, edit `*-svc.nft` files and load via `nft -f fw.nft`.
+- Assign interface groups via systemd-networkd, edit `*-svc.nft` files and load via `nft -f fw.nft` or use the supplied systemd service file.
-- If you are using nft-blackhole, copy `nft-blackhole.template.nft` to `/usr/share/nft-blackhole/nft-blackhole.template`, dropping the nft extension and overwriting the default template.
+- If you are using nft-blackhole, copy `nft-blackhole/nft-blackhole.template.nft` to `/usr/share/nft-blackhole/nft-blackhole.template`, dropping the nft extension and overwriting the default template.